 This program is licensed by the State of Michigan Department of Consumer and Industry Services.
 A physical and a current immunization record are required.

 Huron Valley Schools and the Early Childhood Department of Huron Valley Recreation and Community Education, has preschool registration starting in late March each year.
-Please click HERE to go to this year's registration information.
-There are 3 and 4 year old preschool options at the Apollo Center, Brooks Elementary, and Kurtz Elementary.
+There are 3 and 4 year old preschool options at The Apollo Early Childhood Center.
 Preschool classes begin the Monday after Labor Day.

 For further information call (248) 676-8496 or visit the Huron Valley Recreation & Community Education website .